danillonunes/makemydonation-imo_wp/readme.txt

 This plugin integrates your WordPress site with our In Memory Of API so with just one click you can enable donations within in your obituary pages and have access to our complete list charities and donation reports.

+Funeral home website administrators [register for your FREE API key](https://funerals.makemydonation.org/user/register/affiliate)

+For support or more information contact: info@makemydonation.org

-The charity search engine is powered by OrgHunter, America’s most trusted charity resource!
+The charity search engine is powered by [OrgHunter](http://www.orghunter.com), America’s most trusted charity resource!

 == Installation ==